eddiehartman/configify/README.md

 sudo apt-get python3.6
 ```

-You need python installed.

 ### Examples

 ```
-# Compile GTS_LoadUsers from RTC and write to SolDir folder for zipping
+# Compile GTS_LoadUsers w/ property encryption and the xml file written to
+# the solution folder (in TDISolDir)
 ./cfg -p GTS_LoadUsers -overwrite -c $TDI_SOLDIR/GTS_LoadUsers.xml

+# Compile GTS_EV and give it ID 'aka_HRSideFeed' (for use with tdisrvctl and
+# api calls)
+./cfg -p GTS_EV -o -name aka_HRSideFeed
 ```

-A## Built With
+### Built With

-python is fun!
+Python is fun!
+Almost as much fun as TDI, but not quite :D

 ## Authors